 Other D.C. patients who were among the first to be diagnosed include: a man from Nigeria in his 50s who traveled to D.C. then went to Maryland for treatment; a 77-year-old man who attended a conference held in Boston by the biotechnology company Biogen; a 59-year-old man with a history of travel to a Level 3 country; a 58-year-old woman who attended a conference in the District where other positive cases were identified; a 39-year-old man with a history of travel to a Level 3 country; a 24-year-old man with no known exposure; a 59-year-old woman who had contact with a previously identified case in the District and a 69-year-old woman with no known exposure.

 The union representing more than 8,000 grocery store employees in D.C., wants Mayor Muriel Bowser to designate grocery, pharmacy and food processing workers as first responders and give them access to more testing and protections at work, News4 reported.

 Maryland: 69,341 Cases Confirmed

-Prince George's County is the hardest-hit in the state, with 484 deaths and over 13,000 cases.
-Montgomery County has confirmed more than 10,100 cases and 531 have died.
+Prince George's County is the hardest-hit in the state, with 664 deaths and more than 18,861 cases.
+Montgomery County has confirmed more than 15,000 cases and 709 have died.